Robert-W/react-rust/README.md

 ## Running the app
 There will eventually be a way to do this with docker-compose.
 Right now it's too slow to re-compile the API portion.
 So the best way to develop is using cargo and npm.

-1. We need to generae self signed certs first, `cd api/certs`.
+1. We need to generate self signed certs first, `cd api/certs`.
 2. Run `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem`.
 3. Open a terminal tab and `cd api`.
 4. Run `cargo run`.